-- The Giver at the end of the book.
+- At the end of The Giver.
 Jonas escapes his controlled world to discover a town celebrating, presumably, Christmas, as he sleds down a hill.

 - Arthur Dent is awed by the diversity of alien life, having lived on Earth all his life.
 The others don't fully appreciate his wonder.
 There's a great little scene in the first book where Arthur is, naturally, awed by the sight of a double-sunset and goes on and on about how beautiful it was.
 And Marvin says: "I've seen it; it's rubbish."
 Earlier, the narration states that "even the most seasoned star tramp can't help but shiver at the spectacular drama of a sunrise seen from space, but a binary sunrise is one of the marvels of the Galaxy."
 Even Zaphod stops babbling to watch it.

 - Also: The Magratheans built luxury planets.
 In the film we see the earth being built from an elevator in space.

 - The film also subverts this impulse with Slartibartfast's casual line, "Voila!
 Himalayas.
 Good, eh?"
 Arthur, meanwhile, is too overwhelmed to speak.

 - The inhabitants of Krikkit, when they first escaped the black clouds that surround their planet and saw the universe, had entirely the opposite reaction.